eduvpn/documentation/API.md

 you client does not support any of the listed protocols, you can omit them, or mark them as unsupported.
 Currently `openvpn` and `wireguard` values are supported.

-The `vpn_proto_preferred` is set by the server operator for a particular profile.
-This information MUST NOT be used by the VPN client.

 ## Connect